Speaker McCarthy faces an almost impossible task trying to unite House GOP and fund the government

 One seasoned lawmaker Rep. Steve Womack, R-Ark., warned the infighting could derail the House GOP, much the way it did for past speakers like John Boehner and Paul Ryan.
 Both retired earlier than expected amid constant threats of ousters.

-Womack said he fears there is a “larger fight” brewing in the House GOP conference “that is more of a personality nature because of the conflict between certain members and the speaker.”
+Womack said he fears there is a “larger fight” brewing “that is more of a personality nature because of the conflict between certain members and the speaker.”

 The monthlong funding package that McCarthy is pushing would impose steep spending cuts of more than 8% on many government services, while sparing defense and veterans accounts.
-It would last for 31 days in order to by the House Republicans time to approve the more traditional appropriations bills needed to fund the government.
+It would last for 31 days in hopes of giving House Republicans time to approve the more traditional government funding bills.

 The White House issued a memo detailing cuts from the Republican plan, saying it would mean fewer border patrol agents, school teacher aids, Meals on Wheels for seniors and Head Start slots for children.

-“Extreme House Republicans are playing partisan games with peoples’ lives and marching our country toward a government shutdown,” the White House said, “instead of working in a bipartisan manner to keep the government open and address emergency needs for the American people.”
+“Extreme House Republicans are playing partisan games with peoples’ lives and marching our country toward a government shutdown,” the White House said.

-Across the Capitol, Senate Majority Leader Chuck Schumer opened the chamber warning of the steep cuts Republicans are planning with their “cruel” and “reckless” spending plan.
+Across the Capitol, Senate Majority Leader Chuck Schumer warned of the steep cuts Republicans are planning with their “cruel” and “reckless” spending plan.

 At its core, House Republicans are trying to undo the deal McCarthy reached with Biden earlier this year to set federal funding levels as part of the debt ceiling fight.
 Conservatives rejected that measure then, even though it was approved and signed into law, and they are trying to dismantle it now.